 Report the mass of the pre-sampling Hg spike in micrograms (μ g), calculated according to Equation 12B-1 in Performance Specification 12B rounded to three significant figures using scientific notation.
-For example, "0.0144 μ g" should be reported as "1.44E-2".
+For example, "0.0144 μ g" should be reported as "1.44E-2."
 The "E" must be capitalized and the field must not contain spaces in between the characters.
+Do not use "plus" characters after the "E" when reporting concentrations greater than or equal to one.
+For example, "1.44 μ g" should be reported as "1.44E0."
 Report only one figure to the left of the decimal point.

-Leave this field blank if the sample was accidentally lost, damaged, or broken and could not be analyzed, if the sample gas flow meter was "out-of-control", or if the sample gas volume reading for the initial or final hour of the sample collection period was missing or invalid.
+Leave this field blank if the sample was accidentally lost, damaged, or broken and could not be analyzed, if the sample gas flow meter was "out-of-control," or if the sample gas volume reading for the initial or final hour of the sample collection period was missing or invalid.

-Total Sample Volume DSCM Element Name: TotalSampleVolumeDSCM
+Total Sample Volume DSCM (TotalSampleVolumeDSCM)

-Report the total volume of dry gas metered, in dry standard cubic meters (dscm), rounded to two decimal places.
+Report the total volume of dry gas metered, in dry standard cubic meters (dscm), rounded to two to four decimal places.

-Leave this field blank if the sample was accidentally lost, damaged, or broken and could not be analyzed, if the sample gas flow meter was "out-of-control", or if the sample gas volume reading for the initial or final hour of the sample collection period was missing or invalid.
+Leave this field blank if the sample was accidentally lost, damaged, or broken and could not be analyzed, if the sample gas flow meter was "out-of-control," or if the sample gas volume reading for the initial or final hour of the sample collection period was missing or invalid.

-Reference SFSR Ratio
+Reference SFSR Ratio (ReferenceSFSRRatio)